 Design is in the Details

 Details are everything – does your text line up?
 Is your line spacing consistent?
 Do elements in your design connect?
 Charles Eames, a famous architect & furniture designer, said, "The details are not the details.
 They make the design."
 Details like lining up elements in your design are essential.
 In this example, the top image's time, AM/PM, day, and date elements appear disjointed.
 The baselines do not match up, and there's no space between the elements.
-The bottom image quickly fixes the details and presents a more appealing and professional-looking design.
+The bottom image quickly fixes the details and presents a more appealing and professional-looking digital screen.